martiansideofthemoon/brittle-fracture-simulation/README.md

 ## Running The Code

-To run the translate script, run `src/translate.py`.
+To run the simulation script, run `src/simulate.py`.
 This will create 100 frames in the `output` directory.
-To view this in Paraview, run `./paraview --data=sphere..vtk`.
+To view this in Paraview, run `./paraview --data=cube..vtk`.
 Press the *Play* button to run the simulation.